Rock Radio Heaven (R)

 CHUCK RILEY

-Born: July 21, 1940, Kaplan, La.
+Born: July 21, 1940, Kaplan, Louisiana

-Died: May 10, 2007, Sherman Oaks, Calif.
+Died: May 10, 2007, Sherman Oaks, California

 Also known as: Birth name was Charles D. Hanks.
 Used the name Chuck Dann at WKYC and KOMA before using Charlie Tuna and then giving it to Art Ferguson

 Notes: One of the leading voice-talents of all-time.
 Among his many projects, he narrated CHUM's History of Rock 'N' Roll.
-His voice was used to promote literally thousands of movies for Warner Bros., Universal, Fox and Paramount.
+His voice was used to promote literally thousands of movies for Warner Brothers., Universal, Fox and Paramount.
 Riley's narration could also be heard in numerous movies, including Oliver Stone's "Nixon".
 Also narrated hundreds of children's audio books and too many commercials to count.
 Riley voiced the longest-running produced ID in radio history - nearly 30 years - Radio Indiana (bong) W I B C Indianapolis.
 Died of renal complications.

 MIKE RIVERS

-Died: September 13, 2004, Antioch, Tenn.
+Died: September 13, 2004, Antioch, Tennessee

 Also known as: Mighty Mouth; Birth name was Ralph Wendel Wright